EDUCATION

 How many prospective students go on to apply after downloading a prospectus, for example?
 What are your student retention ratios for different personas, and at which point is a student most likely to drop out (i.e. in their first year of study)?

-You don’t have to rely on Google Analytics.
-Your Higher Education CRM should enable you to track students’ activity on your website, ads, and social media with ease.
+Tracking movement is where a Higher Education CRM, like LeadSquared, comes in handy.
+Your higher education CRM should enable you to track students’ activities on your website, ads, and social media with ease.

 Step 5: Apply what you’ve learned today